askyammer/askyammer.github.io/README.md

 ### In Git for Windows

+#### Never cloned the repository
 `git clone https://github.com/askyammer/askyammer.github.io.git`
+> This command tells `git` to `clone` what we have hosted on GitHub for the `askyammer.github.io` project.
+When you clone a project, it then will live natively on your system.
+This should only be done initially and not everytime you need to make a post

+#### Previously cloned the repository
+`git pull origin master`
+> This command tells `git` to `pull` the `origin` from `master`.
+By doing this, you will update your locally hosted files on your machine with what GitHub already has.
+This is helpful so you don't overwrite another persons changes that they may have made with the repository.
+You should always pull before posting a new item to the blog

 #### Congratulations!
 You now have the repro on your machine and ready for you to post.